IvoSteimanis/games_women/README.md

 3. Run the master script __‘run.do’__  to replicate the analysis and generate all tables and figures reported in the paper and supplementary online materials

 ## Datasets
-‒	"2022_09_identifier_included_excluded.dta" includes organizational information on the villages such as their allocation to control and treated. o	Input file: Overview_games_intervention_control.xls ‒	"2022_06_Mandla_Census.dta" includes the Census 2011 data of the sample villages. o	Input file: Zensus_Mandla.xls
+-	"2022_09_identifier_included_excluded.dta" includes organizational information on the villages such as their allocation to control and treated.
+- Input file: Overview_games_intervention_control.xls
+- "2022_06_Mandla_Census.dta" includes the Census 2011 data of the sample villages.
+-	Input file: Zensus_Mandla.xls
-‒	“2022_06_Mandla_Game_raw.dta” includes the raw data on the game intervention. o	Input files….
+-	“2022_06_Mandla_Game_raw.dta” includes the raw data on the game intervention.
+Input files….
-‒	"2022_06_Mandla_Game.dta" includes the cleaned game intervention data.
+-	"2022_06_Mandla_Game.dta" includes the cleaned game intervention data.
-‒	"Data_Facilitators.dta" includes information on the interventions’ facilitator teams and the intervention dates. o	Input file: Facilitators_MP_sites.xls
+-	"Data_Facilitators.dta" includes information on the interventions’ facilitator teams and the intervention dates.
+-	Input file: Facilitators_MP_sites.xls
-‒	"2022_06_Mandla_Game_village_long.dta" matched the clean game intervention data with the facilitator data and transformed the individual intervention data to data at the village level to merge them with the survey data.
+-	"2022_06_Mandla_Game_village_long.dta" matched the clean game intervention data with the facilitator data and transformed the individual intervention data to data at the village level to merge them with the survey data.
-‒	"2023_03_Survey_Baseline.dta” includes the baseline survey data. o	Input file: MP_suvey_data_short.xls
+-	"2023_03_Survey_Baseline.dta” includes the baseline survey data.
+-	Input file: MP_suvey_data_short.xls
-‒	"2023_03_Survey_Endline.dta” includes the follow-up survey data. o	Input file: MP_suvey_data_short.xls
+-	"2023_03_Survey_Endline.dta” includes the follow-up survey data.
+-	Input file: MP_suvey_data_short.xls
-‒	"2023_03_Survey_Wide.dta" includes the merged baseline and follow-up survey data.
+-	"2023_03_Survey_Wide.dta" includes the merged baseline and follow-up survey data.
-‒	"2023_03_Survey_Long.dta" includes the merged baseline and follow-up survey data in a long format to merge them with the intervention data.
+-	"2023_03_Survey_Long.dta" includes the merged baseline and follow-up survey data in a long format to merge them with the intervention data.
-‒	"2023_03_Survey&Game_Long.dta” includes the merged survey and intervention data in a long format.
+-	"2023_03_Survey&Game_Long.dta” includes the merged survey and intervention data in a long format.
 Our analysis is based on tis final data set.
-‒	"2023_03_Survey&Game_Wide.dta" includes the merged survey and intervention data in a wide format.
+-	"2023_03_Survey&Game_Wide.dta" includes the merged survey and intervention data in a wide format.

 ## Descriptions of scripts